Skip to content

 Sources

-1. European Medicines Agency (EMA) Sildenafil: European public assessment overview (PDE-5 inhibitor for erectile dysfunction).
+1. European Medicines Agency (EMA) (2026).
+Sildenafil: Summary of Product Characteristics (PDE‑5 inhibitor class information).